fmeum/rules_runfiles/README.md

 How a binary can find its runfiles at runtime depends on the OS: While Bazel uses a tree of symlinks on Unix systems, it usually falls back to a manifest file on Windows.
 Thus, the recommended way to look up runfiles is through the runfiles libraries provided for all major languages under `@bazel_tools//tools/<lang>/runfiles` or `@rules_<lang>//<lang>/runfiles`.
+These libraries all offer an `rlocation` function that maps the runfiles path of a file, which is of the form `repository/path/to/pkg/filename`, to the actual location of the file at runtime.

-This ruleset offers a convenient wrapper around these libraries that has the following advantages over using the libraries directly:
+This ruleset offers a convenient wrapper around the runfiles libraries that has the following advantages over using the libraries directly:

 * **Compile-time safety**: